 When combined and analyzed, these data enable us to build next-generation species distribution models that inform scientists on the movements of species range boundaries and areas of abundance across the landscape at an astounding level of temporal and spatial detail.
 It will help greatly with population monitoring and conservation decisions across the hemisphere.
 But we can’t do all of this without your help in gathering big butterfly data.

 eButterfly has already been a source of discovery for several new species expanding their ranges far beyond what was previously known.
 From first records for the continent, like the Perched Saliana butterfly photographed and shared on eButterfly at Estero Llano Grande State Park in Weslaco, Texas in 2016, to the first Quebec record for Long-tailed Skipper photographed by a visitor right in the Insectarium gardens in 2016– there are many new state and provincial species discovered by eButterfly users in North America.
 Expanding to Central America and the Caribbean will really accelerate the rate of new discoveries in those countries where there’s been a lack of reporting.

-“This really speaks to the ability and power of eButterfly’s citizen science approach,” said lead author Peter Soroye.
+“This really speaks to the ability and power of eButterfly’s community science approach,” said lead author Peter Soroye.

 eButterfly is the tool for any butterfly enthusiast.
 You don’t have to be an expert to make a difference.
 Everyone can play a part, and it couldn’t be easier.
 Just login to eButterfly and contribute your butterfly discoveries and help others verify their records in 2021.
 And stay tuned for more new tools and improvements in the next few months!